P.O.D.: Murdered Love (2010–2013)

 The band headlined the first annual Spring Jam Fest in May 2011.
 They appeared on the Rock of Allegiance tour later that summer.
 On July 25, 2011, the band released a demo of the song "On Fire" as a free download on their official website.

 In October 2011, P.O.D. announced a multi-album artist deal with Razor & Tie.
 On April 5, 2012, the song "Eyez" became a free download on the band's website for a limited time.
 Shortly after, an article on their website stated that "Lost in Forever" would be the first single from the new album, entitled Murdered Love.

 Murdered Love was originally going to be released in June 2012, but was instead pushed back to July 10.
 The album was produced by Howard Benson, who also produced Satellite and The Fundamental Elements of Southtown.
 It was described by Curiel as "Back to our roots.
 A little bit of hip hop, a little bit of punk rock, or reggae".
 The album caused controversy concerning its eleventh track, "I Am", which uses the word "fuck" (albeit backmasked).
-Sandoval, explaining the purpose of the song, said:

-"I'm a man of faith and I'm a follower and a believer of Jesus Christ, and in talking to these kids, and even in talking to people just throughout my career in P.O.D., a lot of these bands and athletes and all these people that you meet, they don't have a problem with Jesus.
-They have a problem with people that are religious and claim to know Jesus, but aren't living it or acting it and aren't loving the way Jesus did. [...]
-We had that song for almost a year, and I didn't take it lightly.
-I'd been praying on it for over a year.
-I'd actually took counsel and let people hear it.
-And it was 50/50.
-Some people are like, you know what, go for it.
-Because my heart is like, I don't write music for Christians.
+Sandoval said he struggled with the idea of releasing the song, but ultimately decided it could help spread a message of hope: "I don't write music for Christians.
 I don't write music for people that I believe are saved and going to heaven. [...]
 Ultimately we're trying to reach people fed up with religion that are sick and tired of it, and people that are in the real world that really are lost and confused."
 The band went on tour with Shinedown and Three Days Grace as an opening act.

 In a 2012 interview with Broken Records Magazine, Sandoval said that the band had to get their lives back in order and take care of personal needs before getting back into music, but was extremely happy about the response the band was getting from fans.